abinit/abinit/doc/tutorial/eph4isotc.md

 First of all, we recommend to test whether the SKW interpolation can reproduce the ab-initio results with reasonable accuracy.
-A possible approach consists in comparing an ab-initio band structure with the interpolated results using the `skw_compare` command of *abitk*:
+A possible approach consists in comparing the ab-initio band structure with the interpolated one using the `skw_compare` command of *abitk*:

 ```sh